GONZALEZ-RODRIGUES/gymmeet/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-"GymMeet is your fitness meetup app, designed to connect gym enthusiasts.
+GymMeet is your fitness meetup app, designed to connect gym enthusiasts.
 Create and join meets, where you can share, motivate, and collaborate to achieve your wellness goals together.
-Turn your workouts into social experiences and reach new levels of fitness with GymMeet."
+Turn your workouts into social experiences and reach new levels of fitness with GymMeet.

 Use the `BLANK_README.md` to get started.